 warehouse on the edge of the Arts district.

 The tall arches on the one side of the building accommodated the unloading of rail cars.
 On another side of the building (not visible in the photo) loading docks allowed for the transfer of goods to trucks for local delivery.
 This building was an important distribution center supporting the oil business.
 Today it is empty.
-The dark colored brick building on the other side of the viaduct at the back of the photo is a luxury apartment building, inhabited mostly by young people attracted to the "authenticity" of the old buildings in the Arts District.
-They are rebelling against the uniformity and sameness of planned suburban housing developments.
+The dark colored brick building on the other side of the viaduct at the back of the photo is a luxury apartment building, inhabited mostly by young people attracted to the "authenticity" of the old (and faux-old) buildings in the Arts District.
+They are rebelling against the uniformity and sameness of planned suburban housing developments and the monotony of suburban strip centers.

 a park in the center of the city.

 Downtown is a place full of dead spaces.
 In this case the dead space is a "park", but a park that drives people away rather than welcoming them.
 People avoid empty spaces like this one.
 At one time downtown Tulsa was lively.
-Walking down the street was interesting.
+Walking down the street was interesting, it was a place to run into friends and enjoy a quick reunion.
 This is true today in parts of the Arts District on the north side of the railroad tracks.

 railroad tracks on the eastern edge of downtown